Verdier quotients of Calabi-Yau categories from quivers with potential: Preliminaries on categories and notation

-A finite length abelian category will be said to be \emph{finite} if it has finitely many simple objects, up to isomorphism.
-A subcategory $\cl S$ of an abelian category $\cA$ is called a \emph{Serre subcategory} if it is abelian and for any short exact sequence
+and ${^{\perp_\calC}}\calB$ is defined similarly.
+If $\calC$ is triangulated, we denote by $\thick(\cl B)$ the smallest thick additive full subcategory in $\calC$ containing $\cB$.
+It is a triangulated subcategory. \begin{rmk*} A finite length abelian category will be said to be \emph{finite} if it has finitely many simple objects, up to isomorphism.
+The set of isomorphism classes of simples in an abelian category $\cl A$ will be denoted $\Sim\cl A$. \end{rmk*} A subcategory $\cl S$ of an abelian category $\cA$ is called a \emph{Serre subcategory} if it is abelian and for any short exact sequence